Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $500 + $200 Late Payment Fee , has been successfully paid and recorded.
+* The amount of $270 has been successfully paid and recorded.
-* Your payment transaction has been successfully completed.
+* Transaction fee for the main wallet has been successfully paid.